-The Park Lane site is a road cutting in Pulborough that exposes the Sandgate Formation.
+The Farm Cutting site is a road cutting in Pulborough that exposes the Sandgate Formation.
 Hard ironstones within the layer yield a variety of well-preserved bivalves.
 Although overgrown, the ironstones are highly fossiliferous.
 Therefore, once the bed is located, plenty of specimens should be found.

 ♦ Park Lane is an unmarked road, found just to the west of Pulborough.
 From the A29, there is a minor road heading west (Coombelands Lane), which passes a church and then crosses a railway line.

 ♦ Beyond the railway, you will pass over a public footpath on both the left and right hand side of the road.